Skip to content

 INFO

 Your exported schema must start with export const.
-Otherwise, Silgi CLI will not find your schema.
+Otherwise, Silgi CLI will not find the schema.

 To update types and runtime files again: